 The day started with the usual rhythm—some cleaning, trying to stay productive—but there was a heavier weight sitting underneath it all.
 Bills don't pause just because your account is already in the negative, and that pressure has a way of humming in the background no matter what you're doing.

-To keep things from getting worse, I had Kayla send her rent money directly to my mom instead of through me.
+To keep things from getting worse, I had rent money sent directly where it needed to go instead of passing through me.
 It wasn't ideal, but it was necessary.
 When your balance is already underwater, even doing the right thing can feel like damage control instead of progress.
 Sometimes survival looks less like winning and more like preventing the next hit.

 A Sleepover and a Shift in the Night

-Later in the evening, I picked up Eve and her youngest daughter for a sleepover.
+Later in the evening, I picked up Eve and one of her children for a sleepover.
 The house settled once the girls were asleep, and for a moment, things felt manageable again.

-We decided to step out and go to garage karaoke at a friend's house—a familiar place, familiar faces, something that usually feels light and fun.
+We decided to step out for karaoke with people we knew—a familiar place, familiar faces, something that usually feels light and fun.
 But not everything stays light when unresolved tensions are already sitting close to the surface.

 When Words Hit the Wrong Nerve